 Catarina Nunes – European School I

-24. The Creation and Usage of Ferofluid (Science trip to Paris)
+24. The Creation and Usage of Ferofluid (ERASMUS+ Spain)

 Matteo Walter, Andreas Stavros Michealides – International School of Luxembourg